 - Keep rum balls refrigerate in a airtight container.

 - Butter - Adjust depending on how greasy the crumb is.
-Start with 1 tbsp and add more if necessary.
-When using only wafers/cookies might require additional 1 tbsp of butter.
+Start with 1 tablespoon and add more if necessary.
+When using only wafers/cookies might require additional 1 tablespoon of butter.

 - Pastry - Cinnamon swirl or any Danish pastry works the best.
 Substitute for pastry is Nilla wafers are any cookie, however traditional romkugler is prepared with pastry and/or cake.